WordPress-Composer/WordPress-Json-Auth-Middlewear/README.md

 # WordPress JWT Auth Check

-> Currently in progress
+> Currently in progress.
+Not ready for production.

-WordPress has an awesome Rest API interface that allows you to create custom endpoints.
-However, what happens when you want to have secure endpoints.
-Unfortunately, WordPress has not built such functionality or created examples.
-Instead, they have advised on the use of [plugins](https://developer.wordpress.org/rest-api/using-the-rest-api/authentication/) to extend the functionality for custom end points.
+WordPress has an awesome Rest API interface that allows us to create custom endpoints.
+However, custom endpoints that require authentication aren't part of their Rest API.
+Instead, they have advised we use [plugins](https://developer.wordpress.org/rest-api/using-the-rest-api/authentication/) to achieve this.

-This plugin allows logins from outside the WordPress dashboard, as well as creating tokens within it, and can be installed via Composer.
+This plugin:

+* Provides a simple API for developers to create custom end points and have authentication with a JWT system.
+* Allows logins from outside the WordPress dashboard which returns a JWT token
+* Allows already logged in users to get a JWT token through the wp_ajax system
+* Designed to be used with Composer
+* Does not require a GUI and is solely a code-based solution

 ## Current Issues/Decisions